-The initial calculation of the value of trunk infrastructure conditioned to be constructed is included in the infrastructure charges notice and is equal to the establishment cost in the Schedule of Works in Schedule 7 of the Resolution, or part of this value if the total project is not required to be constructed in the relevant condition.
+The initial calculation of the value of trunk infrastructure conditioned to be constructed is included in the infrastructure charges notice and is equal to the establishment cost in the Schedule of Works in the Priority Infrastructure Plan, or part of this value if the total project is not required to be constructed in the relevant condition.
 Where the Local Government has undertaken further or more detailed works, the resultant establishment cost may also be applied.

-The initial calculation of the value of trunk infrastructure land is to be included in the ICN and is equal to the establishment cost in Appendix 2.
+The initial calculation of the value of trunk infrastructure land is to be included in the ICN and is equal to the establishment cost in Appendix 1.

-An applicant may apply for a re-calculation of the establishment cost in the Resolution by following the process outlined in Schedule 8 of the Resolution for a land contribution or Schedule 9 of the Resolution for a work contribution.
+An applicant may apply for a re-calculation of the establishment cost in the Resolution by following the process outlined in Schedule 4 of the Resolution for a land contribution or Schedule 5 of the Resolution for a work contribution.